ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 ```
 $ build.py
 ```
-in the Python. virtual environment.
+in the Python virtual environment.

 The build script supports various command line options.
 To get a description of all options run: